Tusharmohanpuria/YourHR/README.md

 ---

 ## 🔧 Backend
-The backend is built using Node.js and Express.js, with Firebase handling the database and file storage.
+The backend is built using Node.js and Express.js, with Supabase handling the database and file storage.

 ### API Endpoints
 - `/api/auth/signup`: User registration.